KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

    Grids on the Y-axis

-To set grids details just folow the path as shown below.
+To set grids details just follow the path as shown below.

 .. figure:: media/grid2.png